safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise6.md

 ![](./Images/Img5.229.Ex4.Clipper.png)

 Check the parameters.
-The only parameter to check is one specifically related to raster data: Preserve Clippee Extents.
+The only parameter to check is one specifically related to raster data.
+Look under Raster Parameters &gt; Preserve Clippee Extents.
 Set this parameter to No if it is not already.

 <br>**7) Publish to FME Server**